richardatval/www.greatproject.org.uk/privacy.md

 * your organisation name and details
 * your job title
 * contact information including email address
-* demographic information such as postcode, preferences and interests other information relevant to customer surveys and our work with the sector
+* demographic information such as postcode, preferences,interests and other information relevant to customer surveys and our work with the sector

 ### Why we gather this information